farambis/StatCompare-Whiz/markdown/independent_parametric.md

 $\Delta_a$ tells us how many population ***a*** standard deviation units $\mu_a$ (e.g.,$\mu_E$) lies below or above $\mu_b$ (e.g.,$\mu_C$). $\Delta_b$ tells us how many population ***b*** standard deviation units $\mu_a$ (e.g., $\mu_E$) lies below or above $\mu_b$ (e.g., $\mu_c$).

 More interestingly perhaps, $\Delta_j$ is rather similar to a *Z* score.
-Consequently, if the mean difference is standardised by the standard deviation of the population with the lower mean and if further that population follows a normal distribution, $\Delta_j$ can be used to determine what proportion of the population with the lower mean the average member of the population with the higher mean outscores (see Cohen's $U_3$ below).
+Consequently, if the mean difference is standardised by the standard deviation of the population with the lower mean and if further that population follows a normal distribution, $\Delta_j$ can be used to determine what proportion of the population with the lower mean the average member of the population with the higher mean outscores (see Cohen's $U_3$ above).
 Like with a *Z* score, this information can be derived from the cumulative distribution function of the standard normal distribution.
 If scores are not normally distributed such convenient interpretations are no longer applicable.

 Treatments can increase the variance in an outcome of interest due to differential responsiveness of treatment subjects to the treatment (Grisson & Kim, 2012, pp. 17-20).
 Thus, the variance of the population receiving a treatment might be higher than the variance of the population not receiving it.
 In such cases $\Delta_a$ and $\Delta_b$ provide distinct population effects.
 However, even when the contrasted populations are homoscedastic, the estimators $d_{G,\,a}$ and $d_{G,\,b}$ will usally yield different estimates due to the sample standard deviation within each group most likely being different.
 In either case, it is up to the user to decide which estimate to interpret.
 A common recommendation is to compute the estimator using the standard deviation of a comparison (e.g., control) group (e.g., Grissom & Kim, 2001).
 If the user of this application chooses this ES, both estimators are computed and denoted as $d_{G, 1}$---being the estimate using the first group's standard deviation in the denominator---and $d_{G, 2}$---being the estimate using the second group's standard deviation in the denominator.